gossi/eclipse-transpiler-plugin/README.md

 Note:

 Eclipse doesn't know about your environment (because it keeps one itself).
 All your `%PATH` variables, etc. won't be available in eclipse.
-Thus eclipse can't run a `lessc` command.
-You need the full path for `lessc`.
-You can find out your path with the `which` command:
+Thus eclipse can't run a commands, such as `lessc`, `sass` or `coffee`.
+You need the full path to your command.
+See the example for the `lessc` command:

+Find out your path with the `which` command:

 ```
 $ which lessc